-Eszter’s areas of work include organisational development, change and project management and delivering CMI-accredited leadership programmes, as well as team and executive coaching.
+Eszter’s areas of work include training, CMI-accredited leadership programmes, facilitation, organisational development and change management as well as team and executive coaching.
 According to clients, working with her is supportive and challenging but also enjoyable.

 Eszter moved into learning and development (and the UK) 16 years ago, having previously run a Hungarian national charity and worked for central government in social policy.
 In her corporate career she has held a number of HRD roles, most recently as Head of Organisational Development.
 She holds an MBA, is a Chartered Manager and Fellow of the CMI and CIPD.
-In addition to her own consultancy, Eszter holds a number of non-executive directorships and has chaired the CMI CPD and Women in Management London and South East Networks.
+In addition to her own consultancy, Eszter holds a number of non-executive directorships and has chaired two of the CMI London Networks.